Code-SameerKhan/Flask-server/README.md

 * To have a functionality of sending a password reset request in case a user forgets its password.

 # Layouts and Requirements

+Due to the nature of the website, a database handling system is greatly appreciated.
+This is achieved with the help of SQL Alchemy.
+In order to work